gchq/Gaffer/store-implementation/accumulo-store/README.md

 If no "visibilityProperty" is specified then the column visibility is empty which means that anyone who has read access to the table can view it.

-See [the aggregation example](Getting-Started#example-8---aggregation) in the [Getting Started](Getting-Started) guide for an example of how properties can be aggregated over different visibilities at query time.
+See [the visibility example](https://gchq.github.io/gaffer-doc/getting-started/dev-guide.html#visibilities) in the [Dev Guide](https://gchq.github.io/gaffer-doc/getting-started/dev-guide.html) guide for an example of how properties can be aggregated over different visibilities at query time.

 Timestamp
 -----------------------------------------------